 Notes on the data: Youth mortality: Death of persons aged 15 to 24 years

-Just under one third (31.9%) of male deaths and around 28.1% of female deaths between 15 and 24 years were from intentional self-harm (suicide).
-The next highest proportion for females was deaths as an occupant of a car injured in a transport accident (16.5%), with a lower proportion for males (15.1%).
+Just over one third (36.1%) of male deaths and around 30.5% of female deaths between 15 and 24 years were from intentional self-harm (suicide).
+The next highest proportion for females was deaths as an occupant of a car injured in a transport accident (17.5%), with a higher proportion for males (21.1%).

-The age-specific death rates for Aboriginal and Torres Strait Islander males and females in New South Wales, Queensland, Western Australia, South Australia and the Northern Territory over the years 2010 to 2014 were 1.6 and 1.7 times higher than for non-Indigenous males and females, respectively .
-Note that information is not available for Victoria, Tasmania and the Australian Capital Territory because of the small number of deaths registered in those jurisdictions.
+The age-specific death rates for Aboriginal and Torres Strait Islander males and females in New South Wales, Queensland, Western Australia, South Australia and the Northern Territory over the years 2013 to 2017 were 2.1 and 3.0 times higher than for non-Indigenous males and females, respectively.
+Note that this information is not available for Victoria, Tasmania and the Australian Capital Territory.

 Notes: For deaths data released since 2007, the ABS has applied a staged approach to the coding of cause of death which affects the number of records available for release at any date.
-This release is comprised of preliminary data for 2015, revised data for 2014 and final data for 2011, 2012 and 2013.
+In each release, the latest year’s data is preliminary, the second latest is revised and the data for the remaining years is final.
 For further information about the ABS revisions process, see the following and related sites: http://www.abs.gov.au/AUSSTATS/abs@.nsf/Lookup/3303.0Explanatory%20Notes12015?OpenDocument.

 Numerator: All deaths of people aged 15 to 24 years

 Denominator: Total population aged 15 to 24 years

 Detail of analysis: Average annual indirectly age-standardised rate per 100,000 population (aged 15 to 24 years); and/or indirectly age-standardised ratio, based on the Australian standard.